Me and Others at the EDF Group Foundation

 More info

-Little-known figures, Otto and Adya van Rees are, however, major artists of the 20th-century European avant-garde.
-For the very first time, the Montmartre Museum is honoring them with an unprecedented retrospective that showcases the evolution and richness of their works.
-A unique dialogue between two artists.
+Little-known figures, Otto and Adya van Rees are major artists of the European avant-garde of the 20th century.
+For the first time, the Montmartre museum honors them with a unique retrospective highlighting the evolution and richness of their works.
+A singular dialogue between two artists.who have never ceased to blend their private lives and their creativity.
+A unique dive into the intertwined intimacies of two artists with entangled destinies.

 Adya & Otto van Rees.
 At the Heart of the Avant-Gardes